Call Quick Call

 Rome Fun Facts: Trevi Fountain

-If the Colosseum is Rome’s poster boy then Trevi Fountain is without a doubt Rome’s poster girl (seeing as “Colosseo” is masculine and “fontana” is feminine in Italian.)
+If the Colosseum is Rome’s poster boy then Trevi Fountain is without a doubt Rome’s poster girl (seeing as Colosseo is masculine and fontana is feminine in Italian.)

 The fountain, a Baroque masterpiece designed in the early 18th Century by Nicola Salvi, is arguably the most famous fountain in the world.
 Between 7 and 10 million tourists flock to Trevi every year to marvel at its vastness and beauty, and to throw a coin over their shoulder to ensure their return to Rome.

-Fun Facts About Rome’s Trevi Fountain
+Fun Facts about Trevi Fountain

-• A fountain has existed on this spot since the construction of the aqueduct over 2,000 years ago!
+• A fountain has existed on this spot since the construction of the aqueduct over 2,000 years ago.

-• In Ancient Roman times Trevi was one of over 1,300 fountains in Rome.
+• In ancient Roman times, Trevi was one of over 1,300 fountains in Rome.
 Really!

 • In normal tourist times, about 1,000 visitors come to admire Trevi Fountain every hour.